-ETP Equity Awards.
-Each of ETP's 2004 Unit Plan and 2008 Incentive Plan authorizes the ETP Compensation Committee, in its discretion, to grant awards of restricted units, unit options and other rights related to ETP units at such times and upon such terms and conditions as it may determine in accordance with each such plan.
-The ETP Compensation Committee determined and/or approved the terms of the unit grants awarded to the named executive officers of the ETP GP Entities, including the number of Common Units subject to the unit award and the vesting structure of those unit awards.
-All of the awards granted to ETP's named executive officers under these equity incentive plans have consisted of restricted unit awards, which have required the achievement of performance objectives in order for the awards to become vested or restricted unit awards that are subject to vesting over a specified time period.
+Equity Awards.
+Each of our 2004 Unit Plan and 2008 Incentive Plan authorizes the Compensation Committee, in its discretion, to grant awards of restricted units, unit options and other rights related to our units upon such terms and conditions as it may determine appropriate and in accordance with general guidelines as defined by each such plan.
+The Compensation Committee determined and/or approved the terms of the unit grants awarded to our named executive officers, including the number of Common Units subject to the unit award and the vesting structure of those unit awards.
+All of the awards granted to the named executive officers under these equity incentive plans have consisted of restricted unit awards, which have required the achievement of performance objectives in order for the awards to become vested or restricted unit awards that are subject to vesting over a specified time period.
 Upon vesting of any unit award, ETP Common Units are issued.

-Commencing in 2008, all of the new ETP unit awards granted have provided for vesting over a specified time period, with vesting based on continued employment as of each applicable vesting date, rather than vesting based on the satisfaction of any performance objectives.
+Commencing in 2008, all of the new unit awards granted have provided for vesting over a specified time period, with vesting based on continued employment as of each applicable vesting date, rather than vesting based on the satisfaction of any performance objectives.
 This change resulted from the Compensation Committee's determination that vesting based on continued employment, rather than the satisfaction of performance objectives, was more generally prevalent with companies in the energy industry.
-In December 2010 and January 2011, the ETP Compensation Committee approved grants of unit awards to Messrs.
+In December 2010 and January 2011, the Compensation Committee approved grants of unit awards to Messrs.
 McCrea, Salinas, Mason and Powers of 250,000 units, 20,000 units, 20,000 units and 10,000 units, respectively.
 All of these unit awards provide for vesting over a five-year period at 20% per year, subject to continued employment through each specified vesting date.
-These unit awards entitle the recipients of the unit awards to receive, with respect to each ETP Common Unit subject to such award that has not either vested or been forfeited, a cash payment equal to each cash distribution per ETP Common Unit made by ETP on ETP Common Units promptly following each such distribution by ETP to its Unitholders.
+These unit awards entitle the recipients of the unit awards to receive, with respect to each ETP Common Unit subject to such award that has not either vested or been forfeited, a cash payment equal to each cash distribution per Common Unit made by us on our Common Units promptly following each such distribution by us to our Unitholders.

-In approving the grant of such unit awards, the ETP Compensation Committee took into account the same factors as discussed above under the caption "Annual Bonus," the long-term objective of retaining such individuals as key drivers of ETP's future success, the existing level of equity ownership of such individuals and the previous awards to such individuals of equity unit awards subject to vesting.
-In taking into account these factors with respect to Mr. McCrea, the ETP Compensation Committee took into account Mr. McCrea's unique role in the development of substantially all of the ETP's internal growth projects over the last several years, particularly with respect to the commercial development of the Tiger pipeline, the Fayetteville Express pipeline and several intrastate natural gas pipeline projects that, based on the construction costs for these projects and the fees expected to be realized from these projects pursuant to long-term customer contracts, are expected to generate attractive rates of return for ETP for significant periods, mostly in the range of 10-15 years.
-In this regard, the ETP Compensation Committee also took into account Mr. McCrea's current and expected continued future role in leading ETP's development of internal growth projects.
-The magnitude of the unit award to Mr. McCrea, along with the five-year vesting of this unit award, was also intended by the ETP Compensation Committee to provide a significant incentive to Mr. McCrea to remain with ETP and continue to develop successful commercial projects.
+In approving the grant of such unit awards, the Compensation Committee took into account the same factors as discussed above under the caption "-Annual Bonus," the long-term objective of retaining such individuals as key drivers of the Partnership's future success, the existing level of equity ownership of such individuals and the previous awards to such individuals of equity unit awards subject to vesting.
+In taking into account these factors with respect to Mr. McCrea, the Compensation Committee took into account Mr. McCrea's unique role in the development of substantially all of the Partnership's internal growth projects over the last several years, particularly with respect to the commercial development of the Tiger pipeline, the Fayetteville Express pipeline and several intrastate natural gas pipeline projects that, based on the construction costs for these projects and the fees expected to be realized from these projects pursuant to long-term customer contracts, are expected to generate attractive rates of return for the Partnership for significant periods, mostly in the range of 10-15 years.
+In this regard, the Compensation Committee also took into account Mr. McCrea's current and expected continued future role in leading the Partnership's development of internal growth projects.
+The magnitude of the unit award to Mr. McCrea, along with the five-year vesting of this unit award, was also intended by the Compensation Committee to provide a significant incentive to Mr. McCrea to remain with the Partnership and continue to develop successful commercial projects.